TechLatinPublishing/tl02-cr-content/v01/content/tech/tech-100-GoLang/tech-A100-golang-fundamentals/t050_go-devops_minimum.md

 ---
-title: GoLang Mod, WorkGroup
+title: DevOps Go Engineering
-subtitle: modules and workgroups
+subtitle: Fundamentals that you should just know for interviews
 date: 2022-01-05
 weight: 50
 draft: false